JMS Application Container Swiftlet

 Hot Deployment of JMS Applications

-The Swiftlet supports hot deployment of JMS applications via the SwiftMQ Deploy Swiftlet.
-Applications are packaged as bundles with a deployment descriptor specifying the main class, shutdown method, arguments, system properties, and optional scheduling information.
-When a bundle is added to the jms-app deploy space, the Swiftlet creates a dedicated class loader, applies system properties, and starts the application according to its descriptor.
+The Swiftlet supports dynamic deployment of JMS applications through hot deploy bundles.
+These bundles contain a deployment descriptor specifying the main class, shutdown method, arguments, system properties, and optional scheduling information.
+Upon deployment, the Swiftlet creates an isolated classloader, applies system properties, and manages the application lifecycle.
+Hot deployed applications can be started immediately or according to a defined schedule.
+The Swiftlet tracks running hot deploy applications and ensures proper cleanup on undeploy or router shutdown.

 Scheduling Support

-If a schedule is defined in the deployment descriptor, the Swiftlet registers a temporary schedule with the Scheduler Swiftlet.
-The application is started and stopped according to the schedule, and logging can be enabled for lifecycle events.
+If a schedule is defined in the deployment descriptor, the application is started and stopped according to the schedule using the router's scheduler.
+Schedule attributes include time expressions, calendar, date range, maximum runtime, and logging options.

-The Swiftlet integrates with the SwiftMQ Scheduler Swiftlet to allow both static and hot deployed applications to be started and stopped according to defined schedules.
-For static containers, a job factory named Application Invoker is registered, allowing scheduled invocation of static applications by name.
-For hot deployed applications, a dedicated job factory is created per application, and schedules are registered dynamically based on the deployment descriptor.
+The Swiftlet integrates with the router's scheduler to allow both static and hot deployed applications to be started and stopped according to defined schedules.
+For static containers, a job factory is registered that can invoke the application by name.
+For hot deploys, each application with a schedule is registered as a temporary job with its own schedule parameters.
+This enables automated, time-based control of application lifecycles.

 Configuration Guide

-Use this scenario to configure a static JMS application that starts automatically on router startup, with a custom classpath and system properties.
+Use this scenario to configure a Java application that should be started automatically with specific system properties and additional libraries.

 - Add a new